A Flower in the Raining Night: Production

 Some scenes of A Flower in the Raining Night were shot at Yilan (Shuang-lian-pi), Jiufen, Hualien and Jinshan.
 In one of his interviews, Wang Toon mentioned that it is the intimate relationship between people and the ocean that made him choose Hualien and Jinshan as the shooting locations for this film.

 The set design of private brothels in the film was based on those at Baodou Village (寶斗里) in Taipei, Huang Chun-ming complained about the brothels in the film being much more spacious than those in reality.
 Wang Toon defended his portrayal by pointing out the practical need of filmmaking.

 Wang Toon graduated from the National Taiwan College of Arts, majoring in fine arts and worked as an art director for many movies before making his first film, If I Were for Real in 1981.
 As the art director of this film, he tried to use the contrast of light and shadow to represent the different emotions of Bai Mei, especially in the sex scene in which Bai Mei hopes to be impregnated by the fisherman Wu Tiantu.

 It is noted that Wang Toon also made use of windows in some key shots to represent the inner emotions of Bai Mei, such as the different stages of Bai Mei’s life from oppression to the new life.

 The scene in which Bai Mei breastfed her child was cut because of film censorship at that time in Taiwan, despite Wang Toon’s explanation that the scene is necessary for the film to show Bai Mei’s motherhood.

 Moreover, Taiwanese characters in the film have to speak Mandarin even when they are conversing with each other because of the language policy of Taiwan during the martial law.
 Wang Toon asked most of the actors and actresses to dub their own characters except Lu Hsiao-fen, whose voice was not that good on screen according to Wang Toon.

 When asked if he had a chance to modify A Flower in the Raining Night, what he would like to change the most?
 Wang Toon said that he would reshoot the film in Taiwanese.

-A Flower in the Raining Night was the second best-selling Taiwanese film of the year of 1983, second to Papa, Can You Hear Me Sing?
-It grossed TWD$23,000,000.00 in Taiwan and HK$2,536,132.00 Hong Kong.
+A Flower in the Raining Night grossed TWD$23,000,000.00 in Taiwan and HK$2,536,132.00 Hong Kong.
+The film became the second highest-grossing Taiwanese film of 1983, after Papa, Can You Hear Me Sing?

 Awards

-Lu Hsiao-Fen is the winner of Best Leading Actress and Ying Ying the winner of Best Supporting Actress of the 20th Golden Horse Awards.
-The film was also nominated for Best Narrative Feature, and Huang Chun Ming for Best Adapted Screenplay.
+At the 20th Golden Horse Awards, the film won Best Leading Actress (Lu Hsiao-fen) and Best Supporting Actress (Ying Ying).
+It was also nominated for Best Narrative Feature, and Best Adapted Screenplay (Huang Chun-ming).